vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic2](images/sort-icon.png)
    ![pic2](images/sort-by-boat-speed.png)

    In this case, the teams that have the higher maximum speed also are the teams that are finishing highest.
 However we have to be careful drawing any conclusions from this.
-Remember, in sailing the highest speed doesn't necessarily mean the best course taken, nor that you will be the winner.
+Remember, in sailing the highest speed doesn't necessarily mean the best track taken through the course, nor that you will be the winner.

    ![pic2](images/conclusion.png)